 The time leading up to your home purchase closing is going to be busy.
 You'll be cleaning, packing, contacting movers, changing over your utilities, and deciding which of your household items to move, sell, or give away.
-If you're moving to a new community, you'll also be changing your medical and other professional service providers, registering your children in new schools, and finding a new health club, grocery store, or favorite restaurant.
-With so much to do, it's often difficult to focus on the details of the closing.
+If you're moving to a new community, you'll also be changing your medical and other professional service providers, registering children in new schools, and finding a new health club, grocery store, or favorite restaurant.
+With so much to do, it's often difficult to focus on the details of the closing itself.

-You may have hired an attorney to negotiate your purchase contract and help you through the closing process.
+You might have hired an attorney to negotiate your purchase contract and help you through the closing process.
 If so, your attorney will help explain the closing process, review the closing documents, calculate the funds you need to bring to closing, and notify you of what items you should bring.
 Your loan officer or mortgage broker can answer your questions about what you need to do to meet any outstanding loan conditions.
 Your sales agent will schedule your walk-through, and can contact the listing agent if you have questions for the seller.

-Unfortunately, much of the information you need to complete your closing will come at the last minute, just when you’d prefer to focus on your move.
-That's why this article may come in handy, to help you understand the big picture: what a closing is, and what will happen during the closing.
-For details on the documents that will be created or exchanged at the closing, see “Home Buyers: What Documents to Expect at Your Close of Escrow”.
+Unfortunately, much of the information you need to complete your closing will come at the last minute.
+That's why this article could come in handy, to help you understand the big picture: what a closing is and what will happen during it.
+For details on the documents that will be created or exchanged at the closing, see Home Buyers: What Documents to Expect at Your Close of Escrow.

-A closing is often called "settlement" because you — as buyer -- along with your lender and the seller are "settling up" among yourselves and all of the other parties who have provided services or documents to the transaction.
+A closing is often called "settlement" because you, as buyer, along with your lender and the seller are "settling up" among yourselves and all of the other parties who have provided services or documents to the transaction.

 Settlement involves the simultaneous exchange of documents, and funds required to complete the transaction.
 You pay the purchase price to the seller with a combination of your down payment, your own funds, and the proceeds of your loan.
 In exchange, the seller gives you a deed and other transfer documents, and clear title to the property.